Namibia Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Namibia if I earn NAD 200,000 per year?
+How much income tax will I pay if I move to Namibia?

 Do I have to contribute to any social funds as an employee in Namibia?

-Yes, employees must contribute NAD 1,188 per year to the Maternity Leave, Sick Leave, and Death Benefit Fund, which is a fixed amount deducted from your salary.
-This contribution is not tax-deductible, so it reduces your take-home pay beyond your income tax liability.
+Yes, employees must contribute NAD 1,188 per year (approximately NAD 99 per month) to the Maternity Leave, Sick Leave, and Death Benefit Fund.
+This is a mandatory employee contribution that is separate from income tax.

 Other tax calculators